aorogat/CBench/README.md

 For QA evaluation,
   * __Collecting Correct answers and Systems answers:__ CBench collects gold answers, feeds QA system with the questtions and collects system answers.
 CBench prints the results per question while it is running.
   * __Final Report:__ CBench prints the evaluated questions then print them again categorized by queries shapes.
 The values are seperated by tabs to be easy for you to paste them in a spreedsheet for your own analysis.
 After that it prints the performance scores defined in the paper.
   * __Data Visualization:__ A Python script generates the fine-grained analysis visualization.
 To do so, you have to setup python on your machine and these liberaries: Numpy, Pandas, Matplotlib, Spacy, Scipy and Statistics.
-CBench asks you for the python3 setup location; for eaxmple, if you use anaconda on an ubuntu machine, the path usually is ``` /home/username/anaconda3/bin ```.
+CBench asks you for the python3 setup location; for example, if you use anaconda on an ubuntu machine, the path usually is ``` /home/username/anaconda3/bin ```.

 ### Run CBench in Netbeans
 * Download the *src* folder which contains the java source code.